Artist Statement

 Rebecca Webb received her BFA from the School of the Museum of Fine Arts and Tufts University in 1990, and pursued graduate studies in painting at New York University's Steinhardt School, as well as photography and museum studies at Harvard University.

-Webb is a photographer and ceramic sculptor whose work has been exhibited widely, including the Oceanside Museum of Art, Joseph Bellows Gallery, Griffin Museum of Photography, The San Diego International Airport, Center for Fine Art Photography, Los Angeles Center for Digital Art, The Cooper Union, and Thomas Kellner Atelier, among others.
+Webb is a photographer and ceramic sculptor whose work has been exhibited widely, including the Oceanside Museum of Art, Joseph Bellows Gallery, Griffin Museum of Photography, The San Diego International Airport, Center for Fine Art Photography in Fort Collins, CO, Los Angeles Center for Digital Art, The Cooper Union, and Thomas Kellner Atelier in Siegen, Germany, among others.
 Her photographs have appeared in numerous print and online publications.